Mission and Philosophy

 The Day School environment is structured in way that helps young children grow in each of the four main areas of development: social/emotional, physical, cognitive and language.
 We recognize that each area of development is an integral piece of early childhood growth and learning.
 Each grade level has specific objectives, or expectations, that are geared towards the developmental level of that age-group.
 However, there is a wide range of typical development during the early childhood years, so all teachers are equipped with the information and teaching strategies needed in order to provide intervention or enrichment for children along the developmental continuum.
 Everything you see occurring at The Day School is an intentional practice aimed at meeting the developmental needs of the children, whether it is children building a house out of blocks, meeting in a small group with a teacher, participating in unstructured play or curling up in a cozy place with a book.
 All areas of development overlap and affect one another, making it imperative a child receives support in each domain.
 Our developmentally appropriate practices are backed by evidence-based research and provide young children with the ideal environment to reach their full potential.

 Nurturing Christian Environment

 Our teachers are committed to modeling Biblical principles and helping our children develop personal relationships with Jesus Christ.
-Our students learn the teachings of the Bible in their classrooms, Godly Play classes and in Chapel beginning in PreK3.
+Our students learn the teachings of the Bible in their classrooms, Bible classes and in Chapel beginning in PreK3.
 We have a school-wide positive reinforcement system that teaches children about and recognizes within them the Fruit of the Spirit.
 At The Day School, holiday discussions, projects and celebrations are focused on the Christian meaning and we come together as a school community to worship in a child-led Sanctuary service at Christmas and Easter.
 Through these practices, our goal is for our students to learn about the love of the Lord and the characteristics embodied in Christ.